HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ## Tutorial overview

-In this tutorial we are going to leverage GIS tools and data to look at demographics in Europe around the time of WWI, and compare them with ✨✨✨✨✨✨✨✨✨✨
+In this tutorial we are going to leverage GIS tools and data to look at demographics in Europe around the time of WWI.

 To do this, we are going to work with two datasets: